World Health Day Observed - UrduPoint

 World Health Day Observed

-The theme for the Day this year is 'My Health, My Right.

-This year, the World Health Day also marks the WHO's 76th anniversary and it presents an opportunity to look back at public health successes that have improved quality of life during the last seven decades.
+Theme for the day this year was 'My health, my right’.
+This year, the World Health Day also marked the WHO's 76th anniversary and it presents an opportunity to look back at public health successes that had improved quality of life during the last seven decades.

 Recent Stories